dan1elt0m/polymo/docs/index.md

 # Welcome to Polymo

-Polymo is a helper that turns everyday web APIs into tables you can analyse.
+Polymo is a helper for pyspark that turns everyday web APIs into tables you can analyse.
 Point it at an API, tell it what you want to grab, and Polymo does the heavy lifting of fetching the data and lining it up neatly.

 ## Why people use Polymo
 - **No custom code required.** Describe your API once in a short, friendly YAML file or through the point-and-click Builder.